-Taking a long position
+What is a long position in investing?

-When an investor takes a long position in a stock, the idea is that they will buy shares at a low price and then they will sell shares at a higher price.
+When an investor takes a long position in a stock, the idea is that they will buy shares at a low price and then sell the shares at a higher price.
 In this investment strategy, an investor who owns 100 shares of a company is said to be long 100 shares.

-The difference between long and short positions
+What's the difference between long and short positions?

 Sooner or later, the investor must “close” the short position by buying back the same number of shares and returning them to the broker.
-Bearish investors can make a profit if the company’s shares decline, but if the company’s shares increase in price, the investor will owe that money to the brokerage firm.
+Bearish investors can make a profit if the company’s shares decline, but if the company’s shares increase in price, the short seller will owe that money to the brokerage firm.

-Don’t forget to follow us @INN_Resource for real-time news updates.
+Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.

 - What are Junior Miners and Are They a Good Investment?
 (Updated 2023) ›